 - Setback Line Violations

-- Analyzing Title Issues: When Objections Should be Made
+- When Objections Can be Made, Should be Made, and Must be Made

-- Lenders and Title Objections: How Much Control do They Have?
+- Lenders and Title Objections: How Much Control do Lenders Have?

-- Drafting Title Objection Letters That Draw Clear Lines in the Sand - With Examples
+- Drafting Title Objection Letters - With Examples

-- Ensuring Title Objections Mesh with Sale Contract Requirements
+- Ensuring Title Objections are Consistent with Sale Contract Requirements

 - Ensuring Objections are Clear and Concise